 For big and little kids alike, it’s also a unique opportunity to swim with the turtles.
 There’s something hypnotising about the effortless, elegant way they glide through the perfectly clear water and it will give you a newfound appreciation for them.

 Visitors can stay on Lady Elliot Island or make the day trip over to the island while opting to stay in Bundaberg or Bargara instead.
 While you’re in town, take a tour of the Bundaberg Rum Distillery, have a seafood dinner at sunset at Grunske’s By The River and enjoy an absolutely unforgettable meal at Indulge Bistro & Cafe.
 Be sure to have at least one breakfast at Indulge, though you’ll probably want to go back for more.

 With so many daily distractions it’s easy to forget just how simple, peaceful and beautiful life in regional Queensland can be.
 A trip up to the Bundaberg region, exploring the Southern Great Barrier Reef and witnessing the turtle season at Mon Repos is the perfect way to get back to our country Queensland heritage and reconnect with the great outdoors.

-Want to find out more about the turtle season and visiting Mon Repos?
+You can find out more about the turtle season and Mon Repos by:

-- Visit the official Southern Great Barrier Reef website here
+- Visiting the official Southern Great Barrier Reef website

-- Explore the Mon Repos Turtle Centre website here
+- Exploring the Mon Repos Turtle Centre website

 - Check out the Bundaberg Region website, and

 - Navigating the hashtags: #SouthernGreatBarrierReef #VisitBundaberg #ThisIsQueensland